google/cost-attribution-solution/reactive-governance/audit-logs-attribution/README.md

-Vertex AI Audit Log Cost Attribution
-This solution captures and processes Vertex AI audit logs, storing them in BigQuery to enable detailed cost attribution and analysis.
-By tracking resource usage through audit logs, you can gain insights into which specific users or services are driving your Vertex AI costs.

-Architecture
-The solution is built on a serverless architecture using the following Google Cloud services:

-Cloud Logging Sink: Captures specific Vertex AI audit logs (for services like documentai.googleapis.com and aiplatform.googleapis.com) and routes them to a Pub/Sub topic.

-Pub/Sub: Acts as a messaging queue to receive logs from the logging sink and trigger the processing function.

-Cloud Function: A Python-based function that is triggered by new messages in the Pub/Sub topic.
-It processes the log data and inserts it into a BigQuery table.

-BigQuery: A data warehouse that stores the processed audit logs for analysis and reporting.
-A predefined table schema is included to structure the incoming log data.
+Cost Attribution for Vertex AI Workloads via Audit Log Analysis This document outlines a solution for obtaining detailed cost analytics for Vertex AI workloads.
+The methodology involves the implementation of an automated data pipeline to capture, process, and archive Vertex AI audit logs within BigQuery.
+This process facilitates the attribution of expenditures directly to specific users and API calls, thereby providing granular financial insights.

+🏗️ Architectural Overview
+The proposed architecture establishes a serverless data pipeline designed to stream audit logs directly into BigQuery, which enables comprehensive analysis.

+graph TD;
+    subgraph "Google Cloud Project"
+        A[📄 Vertex AI & Document AI Logs] -->|1.
+Filtered & Captured by| B(🔍 Logging Sink);
+        B -->|2.
+Transmitted to| C(📬 Pub/Sub Topic);
+        C -->|3.
+Triggers Execution of| D(☁️ Cloud Function);
+        D -->|4.
+Processes & Inserts Data into| E(📊 BigQuery Table);
+    end
+    E -->|5.
+Analyzed & Visualized by| F(📈 Looker Studio / BI Tool);

-1. Prerequisites
+✅ Prerequisites
-Before you begin, ensure you have the following:
+Prior to implementation, the following prerequisites must be satisfied:

-Host Project: A Google Cloud project where the solution's resources will be deployed.
+Google Cloud Project: A designated project is required to host the solution's resources.

-Permissions: The Owner role on the host project is required for the initial setup.
+Permissions: The user or service account executing the deployment must possess the Owner role on the host project.

 Google Cloud SDK: The gcloud command-line tool must be installed and authenticated.
-You can find detailed instructions here.

-Terraform: Terraform version v0.14.6 or higher must be installed.
-Instructions can be found here.
+Terraform: Version v0.14.6 or a subsequent version is required.

-2. Deployment
+🚀 Deployment Instructions
-Follow these steps to deploy the solution.
+The subsequent steps provide a comprehensive guide for deploying the requisite infrastructure utilizing Terraform.

-Step 2.1: Initial Project and Environment Setup
+Step 1: Environment Preparation
-Run these commands in your terminal to configure your project and local environment.

-Bash

-# Set your project ID
+The initial phase involves the configuration of the designated Google Cloud project and the activation of all necessary services.

+# Define the Project ID as an environment variable
 export PROJECT_ID="<YOUR_PROJECT_ID>"

+# Configure the gcloud CLI to target the specified project
 gcloud config set project $PROJECT_ID

-# Ensure all gcloud components are up to date
+# Ensure all gcloud components are updated to the latest version
 gcloud components update

-# Enable all required APIs for the solution
+# Enable all required APIs for the solution's operation
-gcloud services enable iam.googleapis.com \
+gcloud services enable \
+    iam.googleapis.com \
     cloudbuild.googleapis.com \
-    eventarc.googleapis.com \
     run.googleapis.com \
     cloudfunctions.googleapis.com \
     logging.googleapis.com \
     bigquery.googleapis.com \
     pubsub.googleapis.com \
     storage.googleapis.com \
-    appengine.googleapis.com \
     cloudresourcemanager.googleapis.com \
     --project=$PROJECT_ID

-Step 2.2: Configure Terraform Variables
+Step 2: Terraform Variable Configuration
-Clone the repository and navigate to the correct directory:
+This step involves cloning the source repository and defining the configuration parameters for the solution.

-Bash
+Clone the Source Repository:

 git clone https://github.com/google/cost-attribution-solution.git
 cd cost-attribution-solution/reactive-governance/audit-logs-attribution

-Create a terraform.tfvars file from the example:
+Create a Variables File:

-Bash
+A local configuration file should be created by copying the provided example.

 cp terraform.tfvars.example terraform.tfvars

-Open terraform.tfvars and update the following variables with your specific values:
+Define Configuration in terraform.tfvars:
+The terraform.tfvars file must be populated with values corresponding to the target environment.

+# terraform.tfvars

-project_id
+project_id    = "your-gcp-project-id"

-region
+region        = "us-central1"

-bq_region
+bq_region     = "US"

-bq_dataset_id
+bq_dataset_id = "vertex_ai_audit_logs"

-bq_table_id
+bq_table_id   = "audit_events_raw"

-bucket_name
+bucket_name   = "your-unique-bucket-name"

-cf_name
+cf_name       = "process-vertex-audit-logs"

-Step 2.3: Run Terraform
+Step 3: Infrastructure Deployment
+Execution of the standard Terraform workflow is required to provision the specified Google Cloud resources.

+Initialize Terraform:
-Initialize your Terraform workspace, which downloads the necessary providers and modules.
+This command initializes the working directory, downloading necessary providers and modules.

-Bash

 terraform init

+Generate an Execution Plan:
-Create an execution plan to preview the resources that will be created.
+This command creates an execution plan, which details the resources that will be created, modified, or destroyed.

-Bash

 terraform plan

-Apply the configuration to deploy the resources.
+Apply the Configuration:

-Bash
+This command applies the changes required to reach the desired state of the configuration.
+Confirmation is required before proceeding.

 terraform apply
-When prompted, type yes to confirm the deployment.

-3. Verification
+🔍 Verification Procedure
-Once the Terraform deployment is complete, you can verify that the solution is working:

-Trigger a Vertex AI Action: Perform an action in Vertex AI that generates an audit log (e.g., create a notebook, run a training job).
+Initiate an Audit Log Event: Perform an action within the Google Cloud console that generates an audit log for the Vertex AI or Document AI service, such as the creation of a notebook instance or the execution of a prediction request.

-Check Pub/Sub: Go to the Pub/Sub section in the Google Cloud Console and check the topic for new messages.

-Check Cloud Function Logs: View the logs for the deployed Cloud Function to ensure it is being triggered and running without errors.
+Inspect the Cloud Function Logs: In the Google Cloud Console, navigate to the Cloud Functions service.
+Review the execution logs for the deployed function to confirm that it was triggered and completed without error.

-Query BigQuery: After a few moments, query your BigQuery table to see if the new audit log data has been inserted.
+Query the BigQuery Table: Allow a brief interval for data propagation, then access the BigQuery service.
+Execute a SQL query against the target table to verify the presence of the newly processed log data.